 Take 3 capsules every two hours for three doses.
 Activated charcoal doses taken internally can help to absorb toxins from food poisoning.
 Charcoal works best when taken in the first stages of food poisoning (when you first realize you have food poisoning).”

 I’ve also found activated charcoal to be extremely helpful for stomach bugs.
-Activated charcoal is used in many water filters to remove bacteria and viruses, so it makes sense that it supports the body in flushing out what’s not supposed to be there.
+It’s used in many water filters to remove bacteria and viruses, so it makes sense that it supports the body in flushing out what’s not supposed to be there.
 Interestingly, this study found that activated charcoal bound more strongly to e. coli than the normal (beneficial) bacteria found in the digestive tract.

 2. Calms Itchy Bug Bites